josephthomashines/personal-blog/src/posts/moving-to-static.md

 date: 2020/12/17
 description: A lightweight custom static site generator using python, Jinja2, and Markdown2

-After one too many conversions about the state of the web, arguing against giant bundles and slow sites, I have decided to make this site fully static with no external JavaScript libraries.
+After one too many conversations about the state of the web, arguing against giant bundles and slow sites, I have decided to make this site fully static with no external JavaScript libraries.
 Previous iterations of the site have both been static and server-side rendered.
 The